IntangibleMatter/intangiblematter.github.io/content/posts/2023/06/hangar.md

 tags: [personal, ramblings, hantiplad, 8485, music]
 ---

+Here's a link to the song if you want to listen to it:

 {{< songlink "https://music.apple.com/ca/album/hangar/1561457977?i=1561457978" "m" >}}

 If you held me against a wall with a gun to my head asking me what my favourite